Looking for the fastest 3D printers? Or want to finish your 3D project fast?

 - Multi Jet Fusion technologies.
 This 3D printer meets tolerances of +/-.012” or +/-.003” per inch, whichever is greater, for more precision.

 - Durable Materials.
-Multi Jet Fusion materials include nylon and glass-filled nylon that are popular for its great impact strength, medium flexibility and high-resistance to environmental factors.
+Jet Fusion 5200 materials include nylon and glass-filled nylon that are popular for its great impact strength, medium flexibility and high resistance to environmental factors.

 - Scalability.
 Multi Jet Fusion can make a single part or component as easily as dozens or hundreds of production pieces.